Why You Want Insurance Part 1: Insurance Transfers Risk – TMA 023

 In this article, we’ve discussed how insurance transfers risks, creating peace of mind, and why the time with the least risk is the best time to put your risk transfer in place.

 Here’s What You Can Expect Next

-In Why You Want Insurance, Part 2 – It Protects Your Greatest Asset, we’ll lay out why protecting yourself as the producer and creator of your wealth and assets is the #1 priority of all insurance.
+In Why You Want Insurance, Part 2 – It Protects Your Human Life Value, we’ll lay out why protecting yourself as the producer and creator of your wealth and assets is the #1 priority of all insurance.